jennschilling/res-baz-data-viz/README.md

-# How to Analyze and Visualize Institutional Data in R
+# Data Visualization with ggplot2

-This directory contains the data and code for a ResBaz Tucson Workshop: Data Analysis Visualization in R, presented by Jenn Schilling on May 25, 2022.
+This directory contains the data and code for a ResBaz Tucson Workshop: Data Visualization with ggplot2, presented by Jenn Schilling on May 25, 2022.

 Through guided exercises and presentations, participants will learn how to create polished data visualizations in R. The workshop will also include tips on data visualization best practices and saving data visualizations in R.

+Learning Outcomes:
+- Explain the grammar of graphics in R
+- Create at least three different charts in R
+- Develop polished, presentation-ready visualizations in R

 **Materials developed by Jenn Schilling.**

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">